Østerbro Skøjtehal

 “It is a high priority for me that we build sports facilities for the Copenhageners.
 With the new ice-skating rink, we get fantastic frames for great pleasure for both small and big skating Copenhageners.
 At the same time, the skating hall will provide a vibrant cultural and leisure life for the new urban area of the Eastern Gasworks District”

-Ice rinks are traditionally closed of and often appear seperated from the surrounding city’s social space.
-In contrast Østerbro Ice Rink opens for visual connections between the hall’s interior and the exterior city scape.
+Ice rinks are traditionally closed off and often appear separated from the surrounding city’s social space.
+In contrast, Østerbro Ice Rink opens for visual connections between the hall’s interior and the exterior cityscape.
 The high degree of visibility encourages young and old to participate in the activities on the ice.
 We work with an architectural concept where the architecture creates synergy and cross-pollination between the users of the hall and the citizens of Copenhagen.
-To achive this, Østerbro Ice Rink is designed to be a cultural catalyst that urges by-passers to step closer and interact with the architecture, and even participate in the activities on the ice.
-With its architecture, the ice rink creates a connection between the athletes at Østre Anlæg’s sports facilities, as the skating athletes on the ice can see the football players peek up to the overlooking dance hall at the first floor.
+To achieve this, Østerbro Ice Rink is designed to be a cultural catalyst that urges by-passers to step closer and interact with the architecture, and even participate in the activities on the ice.
+With its architecture, the ice rink creates a connection between the athletes at Østre Anlæg’s sports facilities, as the skating athletes on the ice can see the football players peek up to the overlooking dance hall on the first floor.

-For Østerbro Ice Rink, we have created an architectural concept with energy-efficient architecture, where cooled areas are shielded from heated social zones.
-We work with durable and robust materials that require a minimum of maintenance.
-The geometric shape and placement on the building site is optimized according to daylight to ensure a healthy and energyoptimized indoor climate, including avoiding direct sunlight at the ice.
-In the icerink we have worked with issues related to the Sustainable Development Goals.
-However, the project was not designed to address the global goals.
-We have worked with issues related to: SDG 3: Good Health and well-being, SDG 4: Quality education, SDG 5: Gender equality, SDG 6: Clean water and sanitation, SDG 11: Sustainable cities and communities, SDG 12: Responsible consumption and production and SDG 13: Climate action.
+For the Østerbro Ice Rink, we have created an architectural concept with energy-efficient architecture, where cooled areas are shielded from heated social zones.
+We work with durable and robust materials that require minimum maintenance.
+The geometric shape and placement on the building site are optimized according to daylight to ensure a healthy and energy-optimized indoor climate, including avoiding direct sunlight on the ice.

 Client